-DU Admission 2020 - The University of Delhi will begin the DU 2020 admission process in the last week of May with the release of application form at UG admission portal du.ac.in.
-The DU admission process 2020 for PG programmes and for St. Stephen's College will begin from the first week of June 2020.
-The online registration window for DU 2020 admissions will close by the fourth week of June.
+DU Admission 2020 -The University of Delhi will begin the DU 2020 admission process from the first week of April with the release of application form at UG admission portal du.ac.in.
+The university has invited for the suggestions of students friendly process of DU admission 2020.
+The last date to fill the suggestions for strengthening DU 2020 admission process is January 31.
+Though the UG seats from 2019 have been increased to 62,000, the official data for EWS category and college-wise seats will be released with the DU 2020 official notification.
+The DU admission process 2020 for PG programmes and for St. Stephen's College will begin from the first week of April 2020.
+The online registration window for DU 2020 admissions will closed by the last week of April.
 To begin with DU admission 2020, candidates have to visit the DU admissions portal at du.ac.in and get themselves registered.
 Note that, the process of admission to DU colleges involves several stages like registration, checking the courses/colleges cut off, course and college selection, document verification, approval for admission and admission fee payment.
 To know the complete process of DU admissions 2020, go through the article below.

 Latest: [Want to Know Colleges, Specialization to Apply on the basis of your Class 12th Percentage, Click here]